crownedgrouse/geas/README.md

 ## Overview ##

-Geas is a tool that will detect the runnable official Erlang release window for your project.
+Geas is a tool detecting the runnable official Erlang release window for your project.

-Geas will tell you what are the offending functions in the beam/source files that reduce the available window.
+Geas will tell you also :

+   - what are the offending functions in the beam/source files that reduce the available window.
-Geas will tell you if some beam files are compiled native.
+   - if some beam files are compiled native.

-Geas will tell you the installed patches and recommend patches that should be installed depending your code.
+   - the installed patches and recommend patches that should be installed depending your code.

 For example , if a dependency is using ``application:ensure_all_started/1`` your project can only be used starting ``R16B02`` or if ``maps`` is used somewhere, starting ``17.0``.
 On contrary, ``pg`` module cannot be used after ``17.5``.